cfarkas/Genotype-variants/README.md

 >make

 After make, binaries and scripts can be copied in /usr/local/bin with sudo.

-in vcflib/ directory:
+In vcflib/ directory:

 >sudo cp scripts/* /usr/local/bin/

 >sudo cp bin/* /usr/local/bin/